codemotionapps/react-native-help-scout/README.md

 // Unset user information in Beacon
 Beacon.logout()

-// Navigate to a specific screen Beacon.navigate('/ask/message/')
+// Navigate to a specific screen (iOS only) Beacon.navigate('/ask/message/')

 // Open with search